mahouboy23/IB-notes/Notes week 5.md

 Dear Dr. Hanan,

 I believe my participation in this course has been improving.
 While at the start I was less vocal, I actively engaged in class discussions as the course progressed, and contributed different ideas.
-I consistently attended classes, submitted assignments on time, and put effort into group work.
+I consistently attended classes, submitted assignments on time, and put effort into class work.
 However, I recognize I need to better my note-taking skills and review readings more seriously to better understand the course.
-Based on what i have accomplished, I feel a grade of 90/100 reflects my performance fairly.
+Based on what i have accomplished, I feel a grade of 90/100 reflects my participation fairly.
 Thank you for your guidance.

 Sincerely, Mahouna Djokpe